-The humans (Homo sapiens) who first arrived in India were those early adventurers who left Africa – that is where our ‘modern human’ species first evolved – around 60000 years ago to reach India via land.
+The humans (Homo sapiens) who first arrived in India were those early adventurers who left Africa – that is where our ‘modern human’ species first evolved – around 60 to 65 thousand years ago to reach India via land.
 Countless waves of migration happened later, and all of us Indians today are a healthy and vibrant product of those migrations and mixings.

 The terms ‘Aryan’ and ‘Dravidian’ as we conventionally understand them – in terms of north vs south Indians, or upper vs lower castes – are kind of useless in the whole story.

-Of course it is hard to explain exactly what happened and how when it comes to the ‘peopling of India’: how did India get populated by such amazingly diverse people?
-I will attempt an answer here, basing my claims on the most recent and highly credible – but never infallible – scientific research.
-To me what follows sounds like the closest we have gotten yet in understanding our ancient ancestry and heritage.
-Many of the minor details will change with new research, but the general understanding – which has in fact held steady since the 1960s-70s through linguistic, historical, archeological, and now genetic research – will remain the same.
+I am attempting an answer here to a simple and old curiosity (how did the ‘peopling of India’ pan out?) on which a lot of stellar historical, linguistic, archeological research has taken place, and more recently even genetic research.
+What follows in this essay is the closest we have gotten yet in understanding our ancient ancestry and heritage.
+Many of the minor details will change with new research, but the general understanding – which has in fact held steady since the 1960s-70s – will remain the same.